Taxing informal sector tough job, says Nami, FIRS boss – The Sun Nigeria

 Uche Usim, Abuja

-Revenue administrators in Africa have described taxing the informal sector as a politically unpopular and an operationally-challenging task because influential politicians tend to shield them since their votes will be needed to achieve their ambition.
+Revenue administrators in Africa have described taxing the informal sector as a politically unpopular and operationally-challenging task.

+They argued that because influential politicians tend to shield them since their votes will be needed to achieve their ambition makes their job a tough one.

-African Tax Administration Forum (ATAF), Mr. Lorgan Watt stated that over the past four years, the body has helped eight member countries recover $1 billion in taxes, $300m of which was already in the bank.
+This was even as the Executive Secretary of the African Tax Administration Forum (ATAF), Mr. Lorgan Watt, stated that over the past four years, the body has helped eight member countries recover $1 billion in taxes, $300 million of which was already in the bank.

 According to him, “taxing the informal sector is viewed as politically unpopular and politicians are unwilling to risk losing the high number of votes represented in the sector.
 This is because politicians promise informal workers protection from taxation in exchange for their votes.”

-Nami, however, stated that African tax administrators under the African Tax Administration Forum (ATAF) are meeting to design ways to drag the operators of informal businesses into the tax net.
+Nami, however, stated that African tax administrators under ATAF are meeting to design ways to drag the operators of informal businesses into the tax net.

 Paying taxes he said is likely “to promote responsiveness by the state to the needs of the informal sector in a bid to encourage voluntary compliance.
 It is also likely to encourage collective action, collective political engagement and bargaining by the informal sector.”